APNIC-Labs/draft-kskroll-sentinel/README.md

    integrity protection for DNS data by using digital signatures.
    DNSSEC uses Key Tags to efficiently match signatures to the keys from which they are generated.
-The Key Tag is a 16-bit value computed
+The Key Tag is a 16-bit value computed from the RDATA of a DNSKEY RR as described in Appendix B of

-Huston, et al.           Expires January 3, 2019                [Page 2]
+Huston, et al.            Expires March 4, 2019                 [Page 2]

-Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018

-   from the RDATA of a DNSKEY RR as described in Appendix B of [RFC4034].
+   [RFC4034].
 RRSIG RRs contain a Key Tag field whose value is equal to the Key Tag of the DNSKEY RR that was used to generate the corresponding signature.